2022–23 Chelsea F.C. season: Season summary

-September

 During the first week of September long time serving head of international scouting Scott McLachlan left the club.
 He had been on gardening leave for three months after being in his post for the last eleven years – during which he oversaw both the men's and youth recruitment during a significant portion of the Roman Abramovich era.

 On 6 September, Chelsea started their UEFA Champions League campaign away to Dinamo Zagreb, losing 1–0.
 Shortly after the loss, Tuchel was sacked by the club.

 On 8 September, Chelsea announced Graham Potter as their new head coach.

 Potter's debut match for Chelsea saw the Blues’ draw against Red Bull Salzburg 1–1 in a home Champions League match, with a Raheem Sterling goal.

-October

 In Potter's second match, Chelsea defeated Crystal Palace 2–1 away from home.
 In his third match in charge, Chelsea trounced Milan 3–0 at Stamford Bridge, improving their position in the Champions League.
 They also won the reverse fixture away from home 2–0 top go top of their group.
 In between the two UCL games, Chelsea easily dispatched of Wolverhampton, 3–0.
-Overall, Potter won four and drew one of his first five matches in charge.
 Chelsea's good form continued, as they defeated Aston Villa 2–0 on the road, with a Mason Mount brace.
-The next two fixtures were drawn by Chelsea, damaging their title aspirations, first against Brentford away and then against Manchester United at home, 0–0 and 1–1 respectively.
+Overall, Potter won five and drew one of his first six matches in charge.

-However, in the next 13 league matches, Chelsea only managed 2 wins and 4 draws, while sustaining seven losses.
-As a result, the team dropped to 10th.
-They were also out of both the Carabao Cup and FA Cup after losing to Manchester City in the third round of both competitions.
+However, in the next 19 league matches, Chelsea only managed 4 wins and seven draws, while sustaining eight losses culminating in a 0–2 home defeat to Aston Villa.
+As a result, the team dropped to 11th and Graham Potter was sacked on 2 April 2023.
+Chelsea were also out of both the Carabao Cup and FA Cup after losing to Manchester City in the third round of both competitions although they unexpectedly knocked out Borussia Dortmund in the Champions League round of 16 (0–1 away, 2–0 home).
+He was replaced by interim Bruno Saltor until 6 April, when a new interim, Frank Lampard, was hired until the end of the season.
+Lampard had already led Chelsea in the 2019–20 and the first half of 2020–21 seasons.
+In Lampard's first match on 8 April 2023, Chelsea lost 0–1 in an away game against Wolves.

+Chelsea ended the season in 12th place after only managing 1 win and 2 draws, while sustaining 6 losses, in their nine league games under Lampard ending with a home draw to Newcastle United, capping off a turbulent first season under new ownership.
+As they had also been knocked out of the Champions League after losing 4–0 on aggregate to Real Madrid in the quarter-finals, they will not participate in European football next season for the first time since 2016–17, the most recent time they won the Premier League.